 Implement VPN Load Balancing (ASA Only)

 VPN Load Balancing is a feature supported on ASA platforms that allows two or more ASAs the ability to share VPN session load.
 If both devices support 500 VPN peers, by configuring VPN load balancing between them, the devices will support a total of 1000 VPN peers between them.
 This feature can be used to increase the amount of simultaneous VPN users beyond what a single device can handled.
-More information about VPN Load Balancing can be found here: VPN Load Balancing
+More information about VPN Load Balancing including the load balancing algorithm can be found here: VPN Load Balancing

 Additional services enabled on the platform will increase the amount of processing and load on the device.
 For example, IPS, SSL decryption, NAT, etc. Consider configuring the device as a VPN concentrator that only terminates VPN sessions.